COBISS Platform – Co-operative Online Bibliographic System and Services

 • adding multimedia content;

-• checking and selecting discarded library material
+• checking and selection of excluded library material;

-The COBISS3/Loan software module enables the following:
+The Loan software module enables the following:

-• registering members in the library, online, or by transferring data from the reference database on students; searching, changing data or membership card number, printing labels for membership cards, signing with signature pad and electronic storage of registration forms (membership statements), deleting member data, batch deleting of data on inactive members,
+• registering members in the library, online, or by transferring data from the reference database on students; searching, changing data or membership card number, printing labels for membership cards, signing with signature pad and electronic storage of registration forms (membership statements), deleting member data, batch deleting of data on inactive members;

 • lending material outside the library or to the reading room, returning material, entering loss of material, renewing loans and changing due date;